 For mortgage payments, staff will calculate the current delinquent mortgage payment and fees from March 1, 2020 to the current payment due.
 If the applicant is 30 days or more delinquent, in default, or in foreclosure, the assistance payment can include the escrowed portion of property taxes.
-If the owner of the property is not delinquent, in default or in foreclosure, the property tax included in the monthly mortgage payment will be subtracted from the assistance amount.
-No property taxes can be paid for monthly assistance provided after the delinquent payment has been brought current.
+If the owner of the property is not delinquent for 30 days or more, in default, or in foreclosure, the property tax included in the monthly mortgage payment will be subtracted from the assistance amount.
+No property taxes can be paid for monthly assistance provided after the 30-day delinquent payment has been brought current.
 The payment shall be made directly to the mortgage lender and a copy of the payment provided the homeowner.